GSA/plainlanguage.gov/_pages/resources/articles/mary-dashs-writing-tips.md

 In a number of cases   | Many/some
 It is obvious that     | Obviously

-Wordy--As a matter of fact, any change to the law requires legislative action.<br>
+Wordy: As a matter of fact, any change to the law requires legislative action.

-Shorter--In fact, any change to the law requires legislative action.
+Shorter: In fact, any change to the law requires legislative action.

-Wordy--Based on the fact that Mr. Doe is no longer a plan participant, he cannot make catch--up contributions.<br>
+Wordy: Based on the fact that Mr. Doe is no longer a plan participant, he cannot make catch--up contributions.

-Shorter--Because Mr. Doe is no longer a plan participant, he cannot make catch--up contributions.
+Shorter: Because Mr. Doe is no longer a plan participant, he cannot make catch--up contributions.

 Avoiding redundancies.
 Redundant expressions needlessly repeat ideas when fewer words clearly communicate the meaning.
 They add no value to your documents.
 For example, in the expression final outcome, the word final is redundant because outcome implies finality.
 Here are a few more examples:

-**Redundant Expression** | **Possible Substitute**
+Redundant expression | Possible substitute
 ------------------------ | -----------------------
 Absolutely essential     | Essential
 Reason why               | Reason